 At Italian Special Occasions DMC & Events we believe that workations can help fight overtourism, especially in the light of what happened in summer 2020.
 Even though there were protocols to be followed, many acted as Covid-19 had ended, and the result is that overtourism happened in some popular summer destinations across Europe.

-Summer 2021 is very different for at least two reasons.
+Summer 2021 was very different for at least two reasons.
 One is that we have had to face a second year of lockdowns, something that has led many to take a more conscious approach in their upcoming travel plans.
 The second reason is that now we have vaccines against Covid-19.
 As of 19 June 2021, 54.3% of adults in the EU have taken at least one dose, while 30.4% have taken the full vaccination (data from the COVID19 Vaccine Tracker by the European Centre for Disease Prevention and Control).
 Most of us finally feel that we can slowly start to live again like we did prior to the pandemic.
 And the concepts of Slow Travel and workation are part of this transition back to normality, although we hope that they are here to stay as a way of living and not as a temporary trend.

 The workation inherently embraces Slow Travel, as you have to balance work and vacation in a way that keeps you focused, inspired and without feeling any stress.
 It also leads travellers to choose destinations off the beaten path, where they can enjoy wide open spaces, tranquillity, and no crowds.
 This is great for sustainability and responsible tourism, as more travellers are willing to explore new destinations that are not typically associated with summer, such as rural areas, mountains, lakes and art cities.
 If tourism flows are managed correctly throughout the seasons, we can avoid overtourism and guarantee a sustainable system for famous and unknown destinations.
 For more on this concept, read this post: “Enough with overtourism: the example of (un)educated travel in Rome“.